Asman Boedisantoso Ranakusuma: Early life and education

 Asman was born on 28 January 1946 in Magelang, Indonesia.
 Many members of his family were physicians.
 Asman finished his secondary school education at the 1st Magelang State High School in 1964 and continued his tertiary education at the faculty of medicine of the University of Indonesia (UI).
 He graduated from UI with an undergraduate medical degree in 1970.
-Asman pursued further studies in internal medicine at UI's Dr. Cipto Mangunkusumo Hospital from 1971 and obtained a license as a physician of internal medicine in 1976.
+Asman pursued further studies in internal medicine at UI's Dr. Cipto Mangunkusumo Hospital from 1971 and obtained a licence as a physician of internal medicine in 1976.

 Career

 Asman began his career at the Dr. Cipto Mangunkusumo Hospital as a physician-scientist.
 He worked in the hospital's immuno-endocrinology laboratory and coordinated the hospital's diabetes and lipid research program.
 In 1983, the hospital sent him to study diabetes at various universities in Japan.
 Three years later, on 13 January 1986, Asman obtained his Doctor of Medicine degree.
 He was made as a full professor of medicine in 1993.

 While working at the hospital, Asman developed a method to extract thyroid tissue by using fine-needle non-aspiration cytology (FNNAC) and fine-needle aspiration cytology (FNAC) techniques.
 He was nicknamed the "fine needle warrior" for his method.
 His efforts in treating various thyroid anomalies prompted further research into the integrated treatment of thyroid cancer.

 On 13 April 1994, Asman was appointed by UI rector Muhammad Kamil Tadjudin as the first deputy rector of UI.
-As first deputy rector, Asman would sometimes use public transport to commute to the university, which let him "inconspicuously" overhear discussion and criticism of the university from students.
+As first deputy rector, Asman would sometimes commute to the university by train, which let him "inconspicuously" overhear discussion and criticism of the university from students.
 He was also involved in implementing a non-thesis degree policy for the university which allowed students to graduate without publishing a thesis.